digicracy/wordpress/README.md

 Setting the wp-content option to an empty string ("") will result in no further updates being pulled from that repository; however, the last pull will remain on the system and will not be removed.

+## debug

+This option will create a directory `_debug` at the root of each unit (`http://unit-address/_debug`).
+In this directory are two scripts: info.php and apc.php. info.php is a simple phpinfo script that will outline exactly how the environment is configured. apc.php is the APC admin portal which provides APC caching details in addition to several administrative functions like clearing the APC cache.
+This should never be set to "yes" in production as it exposes detailed information about the environments and may provide a way for an intruder to DDoS the machine.

+    juju set wordpress debug=yes

+to disable

+    juju set wordpress debug=no

+The default is to have debugging disabled.

 # Caveats

 ## Single mode and the scale-out